 Grab a bag of frozen hash browns—we like Alexia Organic Hashed Browns—and fry them up.
 Top with freshly cubed avocado and an over-easy fried egg.
 To up the greens, you can even grate some fresh zucchini and mix together with the potatoes before frying.

-Stir a spoonful of peanut butter into a bowl of plain instant oatmeal.
-Top with diced apples, crushed walnuts, and cinnamon.
+One of the quickest and easiest breakfast ideas that will satisfy your sweet cravings without a ton of added sugar is oatmeal.
+Just stir a spoonful of peanut butter into a bowl of plain instant oatmeal, then top with diced apples, crushed walnuts, and cinnamon.

 Chocolate Peanut Butter Smoothie

 If you're a chocoholic, you'll love this smoothie.
 It has all of the smooth and delicious flavors of a chocolate peanut butter cup, without all of the fat and sugar.
 Blend together chocolate protein powder, a cup of almond milk, a tablespoon of peanut butter, a frozen banana, a small handful of walnuts, and a dash of cinnamon.